Texas Gov. Abbott calls third special session for redistricting, vaccines, female sports

 Maybe the third time will be the charm for Texas Gov. Greg Abbott.

-The Republican governor on Tuesday called his third special legislative session of the year, citing the need to take up redistricting, COVID-19 vaccine mandates, American Rescue Plan spending and transgender athletes in women’s collegiate spots.
+The Republican governor on Tuesday called his third special legislative session of the year, citing the need to take up redistricting, COVID-19 vaccine mandates, American Rescue Plan spending and transgender athletes in women’s collegiate sports.

 “The Texas Legislature now has the opportunity to redraw legislative and congressional districts in accordance with the new census numbers,” Mr. Abbott said.
 “In addition to redistricting, there are still issues remaining that are critical to building a stronger and brighter future for all Texans.”